phptuts/codingwithnoah/arduino-blockly/lesson-4-count-loops-servos/index.md

 ### Count Loop Block

-The "Count Loop" block is used to do something on repeat a certain number of times.
-By default the variable will be named a letter, in our case it's named "i".
-The variable stores number data.
-First number block determines where the "i" will start.
-In the picture below it will start at 1.
+The "Count Loop" block is for repeating other blocks a certain number of times.
+By default the variable will be named a letter, in our case, it's named "i".
+The variable will store a number.
+First "number" block determines where the "i" will start.
+In the picture below it will start at one.
 The second number is what the variable  "i" will equal to end the loop.
 In the picture below it will go to 10.
 The third number is the number that the variable "i" will increase every time the loop is executed.
-This loop will increase "i" by 1 every time.
+This loop will increase "i" by one every time.
 So this loops as you saw in the previous example will execute 10 times.

 ![Count Loop Block](/images/arduino-block/lesson-4/count_loop_block.png)

-### So what happens after everything been executed
+### So what happens after everything been executed?

-As you might have figured out once your program is done executing all it's blocks it just starts from the top again.
+As you might have figured out once your Arduino is done executing all its blocks, it just starts from the top again.

 ### Challenge Count Loops

-a) Take the blocks you created and modify them to use the serial printer to print numbers 1 to 100.
+a) Take the blocks you created and modify them to print numbers 1 to 100.

 b) Modify the code to print number 10 to 35.

 c) Modify the code to print all the even number from 2 to 100.

-14) Delete the "Serial Print" block inside the "Count Loop".
+14) Delete the "Serial Print" block inside the "Count Loop" block.

 ![Count Loop](/images/arduino-block/lesson-4/step14.png)

-15) Drag the "Servo Move" block and connect it to the bottom of delay block.
+15) Drag the "Servo Move" block and connect it to the bottom of the "delay" block.

 ![Servo Block](/images/arduino-block/lesson-4/step15a.png)

 ![Servo Block](/images/arduino-block/lesson-4/step15b.png)

-16) Delete the number block connected to the "Servo Motor" block.
+16) Delete the "number" block connected to the "Servo Motor" block.

 ![Servo Block](/images/arduino-block/lesson-4/step16.png)